Placement Evaluations and requirements are dependent on the degree program. Please see the Audition Overview page for those requirements.

 Points needed to pass: 240

-- The Music Theory Exam is a take-home exam.
+- The Music Theory Evaluation is a take-home evaluation.
 Time limit: 24 Hours.

-- The Ear Training Placement Exam is offered via Zoom.
+- The Ear Training Placement Evaluation is offered via Zoom.
 It is a 45-minute administered test.

 Recent SF State music graduates may be exempted from one or more of these requirements.
 Contact the graduate coordinator for further information.